InfoAmazonia/jeo-plugin/docs/one-time-map-block.md

 ![JEO block](img/JEO-block.png)

 Selecting **JEO One-time Map** block, a standard map preview will appear.
-This maps allow all the same customizations of a normal [JEO Map](map-post.md), such as: modifying coordinates, zoom settings, related posts, alignment options and [layers settings](layer-post.md).
+This type of map allow all the same customizations of a normal [JEO Map](map-post.md), such as: modifying coordinates, zoom settings, related posts, alignment options and [layers settings](layer-post.md).
 To know more precisely how to customize all these options, check out [JEO Map](map-post.md) page.

 ![One-time Map Example](img/one-time-map-example.png)